n-azemachi/Rails_blog/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

 * Name  Rails Blog

-this is only portfolio
+this use only portfolio

-This was developed in one day
+Overview

+This is a simple blog service.
+You can post articles, upload photos, and change your profile.